BlockchainCommons/musign-cli/README.md

 ### Adapted by ...

-These are adaptations, conversions, and wrappers that make `musig-cli` available for other languages:
+These are adaptations, conversions, and wrappers that make `musign-cli` available for other languages:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(language).

 ### Used by ...

-These are other projects that directly use `musig-cli`:
+These are other projects that directly use `musign-cli`:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(use OR fork [version] OR include [version]).